matejklemen/govrilovic/README.md

 first assignment in the **Web information extraction and retrieval** course.

 ## Brief guidelines
-1. Write tests when/if possible.
-2. When writing regex, either explain it (comment the code) like you would explain it to a monkey or use something other than regex for solving the problem.
+1. When writing regex, either explain it (comment the code) like you would explain it to a monkey or use something other than regex for solving the problem.
-3. Comment non-obvious code.
+2. Comment non-obvious code.